-2020 Equity Awards
+2022 Equity Awards

 The Compensation Committee established an equity award grant structure which awards a combination of time-based vesting restricted stock and target performance shares.

+The time-based restricted stock was granted to each NEO on April 1, 2022 pursuant to the Company's 2021 Incentive Plan, and vests ratably over a three-year service period.
-Each NEO was eligible to be granted a range of performance shares based on achievement of a minimum, target or maximum goal.
-The Committee determined that a portion of the performance shares for the NEOs would be based on pre-tax return on average assets (income before taxes, as adjusted for non-budgeted and unusual items, divided by average adjusted assets over the period) for the one-year period ending December 31, 2019.
-If the Company's adjusted pre-tax return on average assets for fiscal year 2019 achieved 2.1%, 2.6% or 3.1%, each NEO would receive 50%, 100% or 200% of their target number of related performance shares.
-Our fiscal year 2019 adjusted pre-tax return on average assets exceeded 3.1%.
-In addition, a portion of each NEOs performance shares would be based upon 2019 stock price performance with target stock price goals of \$38.15, \$40.0 and \$41.87 which if attained at year-end 2019 or at an average closing price through the fourth quarter of 2019 each NEO would receive 50%, 100% or 200% of their target number of related performance shares respectively.
-The company's share price was in excess of \$41.87 at year-end 2019.

-The performance shares related to the achievement of ROA targets are subject to additional vesting over a three year period and those related to achieving share price targets are subject to a one year vesting.
-As a result of the Company's performance on the two measures, the Compensation Committee determined the maximum number of performance shares had been earned and formally issued them, subject to vesting conditions, on April 1, 2020:
+Each NEO was eligible to be granted a range of performance shares based on achievement of a minimum, target or maximum goal, pursuant to the Company's 2021 Incentive Plan.
+For the awards to be issued in early 2022, the Committee determined that the performance shares for the NEOs would be based on liquidity (defined as non-restricted cash plus revolving credit facility availability) as of December 31, 2021.
+If the Company's liquidity for fiscal year 2021 achieved \$45 million, \$60 million or \$75 million, each NEO would receive 57%, 100% or 143% of their target number of related performance shares.
+Our liquidity as of December 31, 2021 exceeded \$75 million.
+The performance shares related to the achievement of liquidity targets are subject to additional time-based vesting over a one-year period following the end of the performance cycle.
+As a result of the Company's performance, the Compensation Committee determined the maximum number of performance shares had been earned and formally issued them to each NEO, subject to vesting conditions, on April 1, 2022:

-Executive Restricted Stock Target Performance Shares Earned Performance Shares Total Restricted Shares Granted on April 1, 2020 Charles F. Willis, IV 44,000 54,000 108,000 152,000 Brian R. Hole 7,500 11,200 22,400 29,900 Scott B. Flaherty 5,200 8,000 16,000 21,200
+Executive Restricted Stock Target Performance Shares Earned Performance Shares Total Restricted Shares Granted on April 1, 2022 Charles F. Willis, IV 60,800 54,000 91,200 152,000 Austin C. Willis 8,480 8,904 12,720 21,200 Brian R. Hole 11,960 12,558 17,940 29,900

-2021 Equity Awards
+2023 Equity Awards